kstours/recipefinder/README.md

 - Create, upload, and delete your own recipes
 - Upload images with your recipes
 - Search and view other users' recipes
-- Password recovery via email authentication
+- Password recovery via email
 - Basic user authentication and session handling

 ---